dominic1eaton-code/archive/docs/0.0.1/workspaces/workspace.md

         * the takiya fund
             - fund for the families/loved ones of victims of policing and violence

-        * the BLM memorial project
+        * the BLM memorial program
             - wall of the fallen
             - memorial sites project[s]

+        * the biwindi program
+            - mass subboreal forestation project

+        * basotho
+            - network of communes, collective/communal housing franhise